hydra-dynamix/erasmus/README.md

 - **Permission Issues**: Run `sudo chmod +x erasmus.sh` if you encounter permission denied errors
 - **OpenAI Integration**: Ensure you have valid API credentials in your `.env` file
 - **Path Issues**: If `uv` is not found, try restarting your terminal or adding it to your PATH
+- **Script Conversion**: If script conversion fails, check the release directory permissions
+- **Package Building**: Ensure all required files exist in the correct locations before building

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to Erasmus.